torstenwerner/ding/README.md

     System.out.println(helloBean.get().length());
     System.out.println(helloBean.get().toString());
 The bean is created during the first call to get() and cached until it is eventually replaced by another bean.
+Please do not store the return value of helloBean.get() for a longer time since it would no longer be managed by the dingManager.
+Keeping it in a local variable for a short interval would be okay

 Replace an existing bean: